Program management and PPM/Portfolio management: challenges and best practices

 Often confused with project management, we were keen to redefine program management to avoid any risk of confusion.

-A) Definition of “program”
+A) Definition of "program

-Here is the definition proposed by the Project Management Institute (PMI):
+Here is the definition proposed by the Project Management Institute(PMI):

-B) Concretely: what is program management?
+B) In concrete terms: what is program management?

 C) Project management vs. program management